shmuhammadd/NaijaSenti/sections/unlabeled_twitter_corpus.md

 ## Hydrating Tweets using Tweets IDs.

 Our corpus was built using Twitter API v2 which allow access to historical Tweets from the entire archive of public conversation on Twitter, dating back to 2006 (using the full-archive search endpoint).
-However, Twitter API v2 is for academic researchers and you can apply [academic research product track](https://developer.twitter.com/en/products/twitter-api/academic-research)
+However, Twitter API v2 is for academic researchers and you can apply here:[academic research product track](https://developer.twitter.com/en/products/twitter-api/academic-research)

 ## Prerequisites